-Simone is a certified mediator and a trainer who teaches other attorneys and professionals mediation skills.
+Simone is a certified mediator and a trainer who teaches other attorneys and professionals mediation skills, as well as, more recently, the St. Louis City Police Department of Public Safety.
+She is an Adjunct Professor teaching mediation at Saint Louis University School of Law.
 She earned her J.D. (cum laude) from Saint Louis Unversity School of Law in 1992 and received her graduate of laws (LL.M.) degree in dispute resolution (mediation and ADR), in 2013 from University of Missouri School of Law.
-Mediation and arbitration are not just another service offered in her office; Simone has spent thousands of hours developing her skills and structuring a unique process that helps clients work constructively together to develop reasonable plans for their divorce or separation, including workable financial outcomes.
+Mediation and arbitration are not just another service offered in her office.
+Simone has spent thousands of hours developing her skills and structuring a unique process that helps clients work constructively together to develop reasonable plans for their divorce or separation, including workable financial outcomes.
 She has mediated hundreds of cases successfully; provided training in parenting coordination and mediation; and speaks regularly, statewide and nationally, on topics related to conflict, dispute resolution, negotiation and mediation.
 She has contributed in the development of specific court-connected ADR programs in several jurisdictions, including parenting coordination and volunteer mediation; and produced academic research in parenting coordination.

 As a certified public accountant, Simone frequently uses financial planning tools to support clients in mediation in better understanding the financial options.